Frequently Asked Questions

 Please note that we will try to accommodate client needs, but will not make changes if we and/or the evaluator working on your evaluation disagree with the suggestions.
 For clarity, it is our ethical duty to provide high quality evaluations that we and/or our evaluators believe to be true.
 In fact, our contract with evaluators requires that evaluators agree to never provide an opinion that they disagree with.

 For third-party services, please understand that your payment and service guarantees follow the requirements of those services.
 Any agreements with third-parties are in no way related to ProfVal.

 What if ProfVal or the evaluator(s) do not agree with my or my company's opinion?

 It would be unethical and poor business practice to complete an evaluation inconsistent with an evaluator's opinion.
 Hence, we will only provide evaluations that we and/or our evaluators believe to be true and accurate.

 If an evaluation request is submitted for a position and we do not believe that it meets our standards, we will provide a brief explanation as to why we feel this way.
-If we reject your case, we will return your payment to you minus a $50 processing fee.
+If we reject your case, we will return your payment to you minus a processing fee as expressed on your purchase page.
 This, however, is rare.

 If you would like to receive a free assessment of your case and avoid this fee, please let us know more about your needs by filling out a form on our contact us page.

-How do you compare with other evaluation services?
+How do you compare with other providers of Expert Opinion Letters?